John Clague (physician)

-Dr John Clague (10 October 1842 – 23 August 1908) was a Manx physician and a collector of Manx music, songs, dances, and customs.
+John Clague (10 October 1842 – 23 August 1908) was a Manx physician and a collector of Manx music, songs, dances, and customs.

 Early life and education

 Clague was born in Ballanorris, Arbory on the Isle of Man in 1842 to tenant farmer Henry Clague and his wife Elizabeth.
 He was educated in the local school in Ballabeg before attending the Old Grammar School in Castletown and later King William's College.
 Clague received his medical training in Guy's Hospital in London and returned to the Isle of Man in 1873 to practise medicine.
 He married Margaret Eliza Watterson in the same year.

 Work as a physician

 Despite coming from a relatively humble farming background, Clague excelled while studying for his medical degree, winning several awards and rising to become the "foremost medical practitioner on the Isle of Man".
 Based in Castletown, he was surgeon to Castle Rushen jail, to the household of the lieutenant governor, and also to the troops garrisoned in the barracks there.
 Clague worked in the south of the Isle of Man for decades and was a prominent figure on the island in his own right.
 Manx language teacher and author John Gell remembered Clague coming to treat his father after he fell sick and that he was well known for refusing to take payment from patients.